Integrated commerce vs. unified commerce: Understanding the key differences

 • Higher operational costs: Managing multiple platforms and maintaining integrations increases expenses.

-• Disjointed customer experiences: Personalization and seamless transitions between channels are difficult to maintain.
+• Disjointed customer experiences: Maintaining personalization and seamless transitions between channels is difficult.

 • No real-time visibility: Inventory and customer data updates are often lagging, impacting order fulfillment and demand forecasting.